julie-y/DNA-reverse-complement/README.md

-# This file contains bio-relevant research tools.-for fun
+# This file contains bio-related research tools.-for fun
 #DNA-reverse-complement